sameoldlab/visor/README.md

 ![image](public/ui.png)
-Made with Tauri and Svelte—*because life is too short for fat packages*.

-⚠⚠ currently functional, but ***very*** early and not very useful⚠⚠
+⚠⚠ functional, but early WIP⚠⚠

 no package yet, but you can:
 ```sh